A Private Itinerary · Vieques, Puerto Rico

 Gem 02

-Tucked between Red Beach and Blue Beach, accessed down a short dirt spur most drivers miss.
-Shallow, sheltered, frequently empty — the best spot on the whole island for a swim and a picnic without another human in frame.
+Tucked between Red Beach and Blue Beach inside the refuge, accessed down a short dirt spur most drivers miss.
+Shallow, sheltered, very calm water, and frequently empty even when Caracas is busy.
+The best spot on the whole island to have a swim and a picnic without another human in frame.

 Gem 03